 Lump Sum Extra Payment

-It may not be possible for you to pay more every month or even every year.
-But you should remember that most mortgage contracts allow you to make additional principal payments at any time.
-You can benefit from this rule to pay extra on your mortgage principal when you get some extra money.
+It may not be possible for you to pay down your principal every month or even every year.
+But it's important to note that most mortgage contracts allow you to make additional principal payments at any time.
+You can benefit from this rule to pay extra on your principal when you get some extra money.
 If, for example, you were to receive a very large gift or tax refund four years into your mortgage, you could pay a portion of this money toward your mortgage loan principal, resulting in huge savings and a shortened payback period.
 Unless the loan is very large, even a few thousand dollars applied early can yield huge benefits over the duration of the loan.

-Washingtonian Mortgage, LLC can walk you At Washingtonian Mortgage, LLC, we answer questions about money-saving strategies every day.
-Call us: 410-451-2755.
+Washingtonian Mortgage, LLC can walk you At Washingtonian Mortgage, LLC, we answer questions about interest-saving strategies almost every day.
+Give us a call: 410-451-2755.